ahessl/ERA_analysis/Readme.md

   - create more flexibility for different combinations e.g.:
       * Warm vs. Cool season
       * Two-month
-      * Specific start and end months
+      * Specific start and end months --YES!
+The ice data are all over the place in terms of season: ice accumulation - same year, J-Dec seas salts - same year, MJJA-ish isotopes - same year, NDJFM-ish (and no Shulman shift) MSA - same year, DJFM (no Shulman shift)
+      The trick will be to have some clear language!!!

 2. fullCorr.R - Correlate seasonal climate grids with proxy time series (indices)